xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>The woocommerce_adjust_non_base_location_prices filter can stop base taxes being taken off when dealing with out of base locations. e.g. If a product costs 10 including tax, all users will pay 10 regardless of location and taxes.</p>
+The woocommerce_adjust_non_base_location_prices filter can stop base taxes being taken off when dealing with out of base locations. e.g. If a product costs 10 including tax, all users will pay 10 regardless of location and taxes.

 ### Parameters